mjf82/RepData_PeerAssessment1/PA1_template.md

 ```

 <img src="figure/unnamed-chunk-6.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" style="display: block; margin: auto;" />
 From the figure above, it is clear that there is a difference is activity patterns for weekdays and the weekend.
+The 'go to work/school' peak in the morning is much smaller during the weekend, and the activity is more evenly distributed over the day.